 By 1860, residents near the Transylvania County line formed Holly Springs Baptist Church.

 In 1920, Berea Baptist Church was organized near the community of Flat Rock.

 The community now had three Baptist churches.
 Holly Springs was located near Transylvania County, Crab Creek in the center of the community and Berea Baptist near Flat Rock.

 In the 1850s, a post office named Calhoun was established.
 At this time, Transylvania County did not exist and the post office served residents of the Penrose and Little River communities in today’s Transylvania County, along with residents of some sections of the Crab Creek community living near what is today Transylvania County.

 In 1875, Crab Creek Post Office served the community.
 This post office was likely near the site of Crab Creek Baptist Church.
 The post office was closed in 1878.
 Loveda Hamilton was the first postmaster, followed by Sabrina Hamilton.

 Pinnacle Post Office was also established in 1875 near the site of today’s Wolfe Lake and Camp Pinnacle between Little River and Crab Creek roads.
 This post office closed in 1881.
-Jason King was the first postmaster and he also owned a mill in the community that ground residents corn into cornmeal for the residents in the community.
+Jason King was the first postmaster and he also owned a mill in the community that ground corn into cornmeal for the residents in the community.
 George W. Turpin and the Rev. John W. Anderson and Thomas C. Anderson also served as postmasters.

 In 1889, Knight post office was established.
 The exact location of this post office has not been determined.
 Sarah N. Hamilton was the only postmaster.
 The post office closed in 1894.
 Since at one time the mail route went from the Davidson River to Calhoun to Osteen to Knight to Pinnacle to Delmont the post office was most likely located between Crab Creek Baptist Church and Evans Road.